Nov. 1, 2022

 Inform or advise?

-The AFM also recommends formulating your "ambition about customer care in the management phase" and defining an approach.
-There is a plea to go beyond the minimum duty of care.
-Read through the AFM document "Interpretation informing and advising.
-There is advice within the meaning of the Wft when a personal recommendation is made to a (potential) client about a new financial product of a specific provider.
-There is informing when one of the mentioned criteria is not met (such as a recommendation on an existing product).
-Therefore, informing can be applied to a large extent to management, because this does not (yet) require a full advisory process.
+The AFM also recommends that you "formulate your ambition regarding customer care in the management phase" and determine an approach.
+There is a plea to go beyond the minimum FCA Consumer Duty.
+Read the AFM document "Interpretation of informing and advising."
+Advice within the meaning of the Wft is provided when a personal recommendation is made to a (potential) customer about a new financial product from a specific provider.
+Information is provided when one of the criteria mentioned (such as a recommendation for an existing product) is not met.
+That is why informing is easy to apply on a large scale in management, because it does not (yet) require a full advisory process.

 Prevent valuable customers from leaving

-This module predicts the future value ( Customer Lifetime Value CLV ) that a customer will bring in.
-Customers with a high CLV may have low sales now, but have great potential to become good, loyal customers for your firm.
-They apparently match, without the clients themselves knowing it, well with your firm's advice and product offerings.
-The CLV can be combined with a module that predicts which customers have a high churn probability (churn=royal).
-The result is a list of customers with a high CLV and a high probability that they will cancel their package.
-You can respond to this proactively and have an advisor approach these customers.
-Because the technique works with thousands of data points simultaneously, the conversion rate if you approach these customers is sometimes increased by 40 percent.
-This is obviously motivating for your employees.
-The customer is also happy, because you can proactively help him with personalized advice for a complete package.
+This module predicts the future value ( Customer Lifetime Value, CLV ) that a customer will generate.
+Customers with a high CLV may still have low turnover, but they have a lot of potential to become good, loyal customers for your firm.
+Without the customers themselves knowing it, they are apparently a good match for the advice and products offered by your firm.
+The CLV can be combined with a module that predicts which customers have a high churn probability (churn = cancellation).
+The result is a list of customers with a high CLV and a high probability of canceling their package.
+You can respond to this proactively and account managers approach these customers.
+Because the technology works with thousands of data points simultaneously, the conversion rate when you approach these customers is sometimes increased by as much as 40 percent.
+This is naturally motivating for your employees.
+The customer is also happy, because you can proactively help them with personalized advice for a complete package.

 Answer frequently asked questions proactively